Summer Sessions Planning

 Summer Planning Steps

 Keeping the budget and course demand in mind, both in the context of the academic year and the summer term, select the courses you wish to offer.
 As your offerings during the academic year affect the demand for summer and vice versa, summer course planning should be tied to your academic year course planning.
-Ideally, your summer offerings should provide students with opportunities to satisfy graduation requirements and explore other academic interests, in addition to advancing campus academic priorities such as improving time-to-degree and mitigating issues of student access to oversubscribed courses.
+Ideally, your summer offerings should provide students with opportunities to satisfy graduation requirements and explore other academic interests, especially given that UCLA students make up about three quarters of all summer participants.
+Additionally, a diverse summer course schedule is crucial for advancing campus academic priorities, such as improving time-to-degree and mitigating issues of student access to oversubscribed courses.

 Fall quarter is the best time to survey faculty on teaching for the summer.
-We recommend inquiring during fall quarter department meetings and setting a teaching requests deadline early enough to process them prior to Summer Schedule of Classes live date of January 11, 2024.
+We recommend inquiring during fall quarter department meetings and setting a teaching requests deadline early enough to process them prior to Summer Schedule of Classes live date of January 11, 2025.
 Once the Summer Schedule of Classes is published, changes should be minimal to avoid adverse impact on students’ summer planning.

-Departments have partial scheduling access from January 19, 2024 through the end of summer to make changes such as instructor/TA information, enrollment/waitlist capacity, or consent requirements.
+Departments have partial scheduling access from January 19, 2025 through the end of summer to make changes such as instructor/TA information, enrollment/waitlist capacity, or consent requirements.
 If you have courses to add or cancel after the full scheduling access period, please submit requests to scheduling request form to add, modify or cancel courses.

 Proposed Program Budget